To: mydataportal@abs.gov.au

 Assigned names of VMs are unrelated to Azure naming conventions.
 ABS review our provided VM options periodically, please revisit this page for any updates.

-To lock or sign out of your workspace, click the menu button at the top of your window to expand the toolbar, then select 'Ctrl+Alt+Del' to be presented with the options to lock or sign out of your workspace.
+To sign out of your workspace, click on the button at the top right of your window that shows your initials, then select ‘Sign Out’.

 My Virtual Machines, My Accounts and My Projects